 Furthermore, pursuant to the Reprint Guidance, the medical and scientific information distributed should be unmarked or unhighlighted in its full form and accompanied by the product's approved label, a comprehensive bibliography of publications discussing adequate and well-controlled studies published about the product (if such information exists), a representative publication that reaches different or contrary conclusions (if such information exists) and a disclaimer statement.
-All medical and scientific information should be disseminated separately from promotional information.
+All medical and scientific information.
 The Reprint Guidance provides additional supplementary details and standards regarding the dissemination of off-label medical and scientific information.